WolfofReach/species-webhook/README.md

 **Get your webhook URL:**
 1. Click the species-webhook deployment box → **Settings** → **Networking** → **Generate Domain**
+2. Change it to a UNIQUE DOMAIN NAME
-2. Copy the domain — it will look like: `species-webhook-production-xxxx.up.railway.app`
+3. Copy the domain — it will look like: `species-webhook-production-xxxx.up.railway.app`

 ---